 Shelton State students are required to purchase an accident insurance plan at the time of enrollment at the College.
+The fee is automatically added at the time of registration.
 The cost for this plan is \$7.50 for each fall and spring semester and \$5.00 for the summer semester.
 Rates are subject to change at the discretion of the insurance provider.
-At the time of registration, students are given a brochure explaining the insurance coverage.